 - Court-ordered agreements

-For example, using the 3:1 ratio: If the rent price of the apartment is $2,500/mo., then you should be expected that an applicant is making $7,500/mo., or more.
+For example, using the three-to-one ratio: If the rent price of the apartment is $2,500/mo., then you should be expected that an applicant is making $7,500/mo., or more.

 4. Residence History

 On standard rental applications, you can find information about an applicant’s residence history.
 Verify past tenancies and contact any current or past landlords to learn more about an applicant.

 When looking through an applicant’s residence history, there are a few things you should verify: